Ash0422/adidas-website/README.md

 ![image of the application 1](./src//assets/images/folderStracture.png)

-## Screenshot of the Adidas Website Adoption Center:
+## Screenshot of the Adidas Website :

 ![image of the application 3](./src//assets/images/Screenshot1.png)
 ![image of the application 3](./src//assets/images/Screenshot2.png)